|

 Why Take this Class?

-I started the Permaculture Design Course in 2006 through the Phoenix Permaculture Guild and offered it twice a year, in Spring and Fall.
+I started this Permaculture Design Course in 2006 through the Phoenix Permaculture Guild and offered it twice a year, in Spring and Fall.
 The course is for everyone who is serious in learning how to create a more sustainable life in all areas: food production, energy use, transportation, housing/shelter, water use, community building and so much more.
 Your view of sustainability will be broadened and deepened, stretching your idea of what is possible.
 This course is suitable for every level of knowledge.
-From seasoned gardeners, student, landscapers, architects, trades people, housewives, and all levels and ages in between.
+From seasoned gardeners, students, landscapers, architects, trades people, homemakers, and all levels and ages in between.

 For questions regarding the course, scholarships, and class openings please email the course provider and primary Teacher - Don Titmus at fdpc@4dirs.com